milonmaze/privacy-terms-observatory-beta/www.redditgifts.com/privacy.md

 Found the internet!
 Trending today
 Twitter
+Musk Shakes Up Twitter’s Legal Team as He Looks to Cut More Costs | Twitter has stopped paying rent on offices and is considering not paying severance packages to former employees, among other measures. r/technology and more
+Christmas Trees
+Well that’s a weird looking Christmas tree (OC) r/aww and more
+Respect for Marriage Act
+‘A blow against hate and all its forms’: Biden signs Respect for Marriage Act, repealing 1996 anti-LGBT+ law r/politics and more
+Alexander Ovechkin
+[SportsnetStats] Number of Games to each Alex Ovechkin milestone goal: 0-100 167; 100-200 130; 200-300 178; 300-400 162; 400-500 168; 500-600 190; 600-700 155; 700-800 162
-Twitter relaunching subscriber service after debacle r/news and more
+r/hockey and more
-2022 Heisman Trophy
-USC QB Caleb Williams wins the 2022 Heisman Trophy r/CFB and more
-New York Mets
-[SNY]: The Mets are signing Kodai Senga to a 5-year, $75 million deal r/baseball and more
-Moon and Mars Occultation
-I used my largest telescope to observe the moon/mars occultation on Wednesday night, and captured this detailed photo.
-If you zoom in you can see surface details on Mars next to the craters on the moon.
-It was spectacular and surreal to witness live. r/space and more
-Dogs
-I’m 6 days past my due date and she gathered all her favorite toys and gave me these puppy dog eyes r/Eyebleach and more
-Kari Lake
+TikTok Ban Bill
+TikTok would be banned from US “for good” under bipartisan bill r/technology and more
+FIFA World Cup
+Lionel Messi to Argentinian paper OLE: "On Sunday I will play my last World Cup match." r/soccer and more
 Popular posts
 Hot
 Everywhere
 New
 Top
-15.0k
-r/MechanicalKeyboards
+9.1k
+r/AskReddit
 •Posted by
-u/drop_official
+u/Blippity_09
-23 hours ago
+13 hours ago
-& 17 More
+3
+2
 Join
-Drop Giveaway Day 1 - 2x Signature Series Skiiboards
-Giveaway
-1/4
+Who, in your opinion, is the most overrated band/artist?
-25.9k Comments
+14.4k Comments
 Share
 Save
-4.8k
-r/AskReddit
+65.1k
+r/technology
 •Posted by
-u/Visible-Athlete-3707
+u/pstbo
-14 hours ago
+21 hours ago
+2
+4
+& 8 More
+U.S. lawmakers unveil bipartisan bid to ban China's TikTok Politics reuters.com/world/...
 Join
-Who is the most Badass fictional character of all time?
-6.5k Comments
+6.9k Comments
 Share
 Save
-32.0k
-r/technology
+1.7k
+r/MechanicalKeyboards
 •Posted by
-u/777fer
+u/kbdfans
-20 hours ago
+12 hours ago
-Parents who say their kids won't eat or shower because they're addicted to Fortnite slam Epic Games with lawsuit Society businessinsider.com/fortni...
 Join
+KBDfans Giveaway Day 3 - 6 x PBTfans Keycap Sets Giveaway
+1/6
+PBTfans Classic Hangul
+kbdfans.comcollec...
-5.7k Comments
+6.6k Comments
 Share
 Save
-16.2k
-r/meme
+24.1k
+r/pcmasterrace
 •Posted by
-u/nighthawk0954
+u/MirzEagle
-15 hours ago
+4 hours ago
+3
+4
 Join
-Name other you know.
+They are literally the prebuilts target audience, not confusing or worrying them Discussion
-5.3k Comments
+897 Comments
 Share
 Save
-39.4k
-r/news
+41.0k
+r/Funnymemes
 •Posted by
-u/JBupp
+u/Icy_Difference5753
-22 hours ago
+16 hours ago
-Airlines are lobbying for a change to federal regulations that could put one pilot in the cockpit cbsnews.com/news/o...
+3
+2
 Join
+Yours free
-5.1k Comments
+5.2k Comments
 Share
 Save
-26.8k
-r/meirl
+10.6k
+r/BlackPeopleTwitter
 •Posted by
-u/idrawdickks
+u/SoCold40
-13 hours ago
+10 hours ago
 Join
-Meirl
+What movie left you perplexed?
+Country Club Thread
-4.5k Comments
+4.7k Comments
 Share
 Save
-50.8k
-r/funny
+25.8k
+r/politics
 •Posted by
-u/PhilliesEaglesFlyer
+u/hzj5790
-13 hours ago
+21 hours ago
-3
-4
+2
+Lawmakers unveil bipartisan bill that aims to ban TikTok in the U.S. cnbc.com/2022/1...
 Join
-I appreciate the extra tip
-4.5k Comments
+2.3k Comments
 Share
 Save
 Advertisement